Arathurs/FlowCode/README.md

 ## Flowcode/React Version 2.0

 A color flow code which can generate fifty random colors with the click of a button, as well as functionality to select a specific color.
-Unlike our previous version which was implemented by rendering on dynamic information in the form of nested props or state.
-Instead, we manipulated child component instances from a parent container component using React.createrefs.
+Unlike our previous version which was implemented by rendering dynamic information in the form of nested props or state, we manipulate child component instances from a parent container component using React.createrefs.

 ## Functionalities